cookiengineer/research/README.md

 ## Features

-- does not load Cookies
+- does not load Cookies, JS or CSS
-- does not load Flash
+- does not load Flash, Advertisements, iFrames or trackable resources
-- does not load JS
+- totally anonymous, saves much bandwidth and re-uses offline cache
-- does not load CSS
+- sweet NLP interface that eases up indexing, crawling and scraping tasks
-- does not load Advertisements
+- reproducible history, allowing forward/backward modifications in time
-- does not load iFrames
+- cache uses markdown to represent results (and saves storage space)

 You have full control over what content is requested.
 There's even a `Tethering Mode` that will allow you to _only_ load text content and